Configure eNegotiate

 DocuSign

-This signature method can be enabled alongside Gatekeeper eSign so users will have the choice of signature method depending on preference or contract compliance standards.
+The Enable Docusign action allows users to use the DocuSign integration when sending documents for signature.
+This method can be enabled alongside Gatekeeper eSign so users have the choice of signature method depending on preference or contract compliance standards.

 For more information on Docusign, see: